Ohio officials worry about possible new spills from Rover natgas pipe

 One billion cubic feet per day of gas can supply about five million U.S. homes.

-ETP said in December it expected to finish Rover by the end of the first quarter.
+ETP said Friday it expects to finish Rover by the end of the first quarter.

-About 0.9 bcfd of gas was already flowing on the completed portions of the pipeline, according to Reuters data.
+About 0.9 bcfd of gas was already flowing on completed portions of the pipeline, according to Reuters data.

 Major gas producers that have signed up to use Rover include units of privately held Ascent Resources LLC, Antero Resources Corp, Range Resources Corp, Southwestern Energy Co, Eclipse Resources Corp and EQT Corp.

-Reporting by Scott DiSavino in New York; Editing by Jeffrey Benkoe
+Reporting by Scott DiSavino in New York; Editing by Jeffrey Benkoe and David Gregorio